L23de/numa-rdma/README.md

 - Renter Info - `https://api.mockaroo.com/api/bce9b270`
 - Venmo - `https://api.mockaroo.com/api/5d5a4450`

+### Test Data

+> Note: Not all mock data has been updated.
+Some of the data values were manually converted to use PL/SQL Procedures/Functions once they were implemented

+## Functions

+- Resident Portal (Requires sign-in with a valid resident ID (Person with a lease))
+	- My Info - Displays personal information about the resident
+	- Make Payment - View upcoming payments and pay for them
+	- My Lease Details - View details about their lease and their personal information

+- Management Portal

+### Assumptions

+-

 ## Dev Notes

 - When a user logins to the system, the system should automatically create a view for that user that only represents the info that they can see.
 All queries will be used on that